denise-sanders/interview-mindset/questions.md

 - If it something repeatable, should it be optimized for multiple searches/calls?
 - Are we more worried about space/time?
 - Is this/what is an example of this problem?
+- Make a general rule/case, and ask if it is correct.
+"Is something is greater than or equal to five, we add it to the system"